June 20th, 2011 by Darren Cottingham

 Apparently the upcoming 2012 R35 GT-R will get a power increase of a further 22kW over the the current model.
 This will boost total output to 418kW with a thumping 661Nm of torque.

 If that wasn’t enough to get Godzilla fans going all funny, there’s also a new top dog version in the works – the Spec R. This new Spec R model is set to supersede the current Spec V model and will receive further weight reduction of between 30kg and 40kg.
-It will also come packing some bling under the bonnet with a gold engine cover to trump the red one on the Spec V. Read the rest of this entry »
+It will also come packing some bling under the bonnet with a gold engine cover to trump the red one on the Spec V. Continue reading “2012 Nissan GT-R to receive increased power and Spec R variant” »

 After much teasing, prompting, rumour and speculation Mercedes-Benz has released full details and images of its new 2012 SLS AMG Roadster.
 The much anticipated drop-top will receive an official world premiere at the upcoming Frankfurt Motor Show this September.